aniruddhballal/VenPayRL/README.md

 ---

+## Health Check

+The **Run Health Check** button runs one episode per agent on the balanced scenario with seed 42 and returns a pass/fail table.
+Use this before any demo to verify the simulation and all agents are functioning correctly.

+---

 ## Hyperparameter Sweep

 Define a grid of 1–2 parameters with comma-separated values, choose episode count and seed count per combination, and run.
 Results are ranked by average reward with a bar chart.
 Works for both Q-table and DQN agents.